“Shepherd…plays piano with old-soul authority and composes rich, evocative music.” Peter Hum, The Ottawa Citizen, CANADA

 As a pianist, Xaru player (traditional mouth-bow) and composer, Shepherd has forged a unique compositional and performance concept that pays homage to all his musical influences and the many great musicians he has worked with, all while continuing to look forward musically in a way, which, in the words of the great South African Jazz writer and historian, Gwen Ansell, “live in the jazz world but are never imprisoned by it”.

 Shepherd regularly performs in concert as a Solo pianist, while also leading his Trio, with Shane Cooper (double bass) and Jonno Sweetman (drums).
-In the album’s liner notes, renowned arts journalist, Percy Mabandu succinctly described the ethos of the trio in this way:
+In the Dream State album’s liner notes, the renowned arts journalist and author, Percy Mabandu succinctly describes the ethos of the trio in this way:

 In 2013, Shepherd performed his special festival-commissioned music project, Xamissa, Place of Sweet Waters, to critical acclaim at the Festival d’Automne à Paris (Paris Autumn Festival).